mblevu/justChere/BMM/README.md

 - *Memory Pool*: Using a pre-allocated memory pool reduces the overhead of frequent system calls to allocate and deallocate memory.
 This improves overall efficiency and reduces memory fragmentation.

 - *First Fit Allocation*: The First Fit algorithm is simple and fast, making it a good choice for this implementation.
 It balances between allocating the requested size and minimizing fragmentation.

+- *Best Fit Allocation*: This is a reliable algorthm too but a bit complex but ive implemented it just incase.

 - *MemoryBlock Metadata*: The inclusion of metadata before each memory block helps in efficiently managing and tracking block status.
 This metadata is crucial for accurate deallocation and future allocations.